upstarter/automata/README.md

   primitives for robust concurrent, fault-tolerant, highly available, self-healing distributed systems.
 The main point of the Erlang model is an application that can be expected to run forever, as stated by the language designer.
 Talk about unstoppable agents!
 [Read more](https://github.com/upstarter/automata/wiki/Automata-Features) about the many benefits of Elixir and OTP.

-  - Heterogeneous agents equipped with environment and reasoning components provide scientists and analysts a selection of *graphical*, *reinforcement learning*, and *percept* based orchestrated agent constellations for a variety of real world environments.
+  - Heterogeneous agents equipped with environment and reasoning components provide scientists and analysts a selection of *graphical* and *reinforcement learning* based orchestrated agent constellations for a variety of real world environments.

   - How Elixir?
-Elixir for world class control fault tolerance and distribution, while leveraging inter-operability to compensate for lack of high dimensional function approximation (linear solver) performance (sans NIF's):
+Elixir for world class communication & control fault tolerance and distribution, while leveraging inter-operability to compensate for lack of high dimensional function approximation (linear solver) performance (sans NIF's):
     - [erlport](http://erlport.org) (python)
     - [julia + python](http://web.mit.edu/18.06/www/Spring17/Julia-intro.pdf)
     - [rust](https://github.com/rusterlium/rustler) + [python](https://github.com/PyO3/pyo3)